 - Round shaped

 - Trouble losing weight

 Mesomorph: A naturally muscular body.
-Strength training can be done more often and for longer sessions.
+Strength training can be done more often and for more extended sessions.
 Should train with moderate to heavy weighs, at a moderate pace, not resting too long between sets.
-Stick to a good healthy diet to keep you lean and muscular.
-Engage in aerobic activities to round out the training program and keep the CV system fit.
+Stick to a proper healthy diet to keep you lean and muscular.
+Engage in aerobic activities to round out the training program and follow the CV system fit.